 Nicolle Elizabeth is a fiction writer who began publishing online in 2003 when she wrote an article on Write To Eat, a graffiti collective which helps inner city artists get to college.
-Since 2005, she has worked as an editor and writer all over the place.
-Creatively, she has since written for and/or had work appear in Best Women's Travel Writing, Words Without Borders, The National Book Critics Circle blog, The Brooklyn Rail, 3:AM UK, The Baltimore Urbanite, The Rumpus, Weave, The Very Beautiful Women Anthology, Anderbo, PANK, Nano Fiction, Keyhole/Dzanc and many other publications.
-She won the National Haiku Contest in 2007, was a 2011 and 2014 Puschcart Prize nominee in Fiction.
+She has worked as an editor and writer all over the place.
+Creatively, she has since written for and/or had work appear in Best Women's Travel Writing, The National Book Critics Circle blog, The Brooklyn Rail, The Baltimore Urbanite, The Rumpus, Weave, The Very Beautiful Women Anthology, Nano Fiction and many other publications.
+She won the National Haiku Contest in 2007 and was a 2011 and 2014 Pushcart Prize nominee in Fiction.
 She's been blurbed in The Poetry Of South Asia, Ladies Home Journal, The Atlantic and elsewhere.
-She can be reached at email@example.com For fun, she runs the art Tumblr One Beautiful Thing
+She's writing a collection of short stories.
+She can be reached at email@example.com and here.
+She she she.

 Here 30 of my contemporaries and myself are to be in the SpuytenDuvil Press anthology of women writing contemporary experimental fiction.